Cerebrum internal capsule

 * Supplied by the middle cerebral artery.

-[Including Broca’s area, Wernicke’s area, temporal pole.]
+[Including Broca’s area, Wernicke’s area, and temporal pole.]

 On the medial surface:

-Temporal pole of temporal lobe
+Temporal pole of the temporal lobe

 * Supplied by middle cerebral artery